 Kaye was credentialed as an accredited public relations practitioner by the Public Relations Society of America in 2006.
 She (along with a team of people much smarter than her) won PRSA’s prestigious Silver Anvil award for outstanding PR campaigns in 2007 (government crisis communications category).

-When she’s not enjoying a rich life in academia, she can be found working from far corners of the globe — strike that, from the far corners of an island in the Pacific — serving as a commissioned Public Affairs Officer in the U.S. Navy Reserve where she currently supports the U.S. Pacific Fleet.
+When she’s not enjoying a rich life in academia, she can be found working from far corners of the globe — strike that, from the far corners of an island in the Pacific — serving as a commissioned Public Affairs Officer in the U.S. Navy Reserve where she currently supports the U.S. Indo-Pacific Command.
 Previously she sat on a working group for the U.S. Navy as an adviser to assist in setting policy and integration of social media for the service.
 She’s not quite sure how it happened, but she was named the 2009 junior reserve Public Affairs Officer of the Year in the Navy.
 Crazy.
 What do they do with junior award-winning officers?
 They send them to war.
 Not kidding.
 In 2011 she was battle-tested during a seven-month mobilization in 2011 to Afghanistan where she worked the news desk for the war.
 She was working on the news desk for NATO as a spokesman for the war when the SEALS delivered the easiest-to-pitch news story of the century when they killed Osama bin Laden. #truestory

 Forget about all this scholarship and public relations practice experience though because Kaye is really defined by the things that make her happy.
 Mainly, her 2-lb yorkie (named Ali Gator in honor of her alma mater), surfing and sailing.
 Those are the things she’d rather have a website about.